girdav01/AmbientPlatypus/README.md

 ## Introduction

 Trend Micro's open-source integrations will allow organizations to seamlessly integrate their security tools and enhance their threat intelligence capabilities.
-Our Vision One solution is designed to structure, store, and visualize both technical and non-technical information about cyber threats, using a knowledge schema based on industry standards (OSCF).
+Our Vision One solution is designed to structure, store, and visualize both technical and non-technical information about cyber threats.

 Our Vision One platform includes a modern web application with a Lucerne query API and a user-friendly front-end for easy navigation and access to critical data.
-Our solution is designed with flexibility in mind, allowing for seamless integration with other tools and applications, such as [MISP](https://github.com/MISP/MISP) and MITRE ATT&CK (direct integration through console), among others.
+Our solution is designed with flexibility in mind, allowing for seamless integration with other tools and applications.

 Our open-source integrations provide a robust and scalable solution for managing and sharing threat intelligence, enabling organizations to stay ahead of emerging threats and proactively defend their networks.